-When returning the seatback to the upright position:
+When returning the seatback to the upright position, observe the following precautions in order to prevent personal injury in a collision or sudden stop:

-- Make sure the seat belts are not twisted or caught in the seatback and are arranged in their proper position and are ready to use. - Make sure the seatback is securely locked by pushing forward and rearward on the top of the seatback.
+- Make sure the seatback is securely locked by pushing forward and rearward on the top of the seatback. - Make sure the seat belts are not twisted or caught in the seatback and are arranged in their proper position and are ready to use.